jollyjerr/knowledge/math/calculus/limits.md

 If you are solving a limit that uses pythagorean functions and you reach indeterminate form (0/0), you can substitute [trig identities](../trigonometry/trig-identities.md) to try and cancel out terms and work the problem.

+A common pattern for this is to use a Pythagorean identity and then use diff of squares to reach a common factor

 #### L Hopitals rule

 When you cancel out terms with conjugate method or pythagorean identity you must remember to specify which value the new function does not work at